Where did it all begin?

 Why do GP Practices choose to join SHS?

-SHS is a large, NHS owned primary care operating company, looking after around 60,000 patients across eight practices.
+SHS is a large, NHS owned primary care operating company, looking after around 70,000 patients across twelve practices.
 GP Practices choose to join SHS for different reasons; some smaller GP practices are struggling with GP recruitment and increasingly complex healthcare needs, whilst other larger practices are looking to the future and the opportunity to develop and introduce new innovative ways of delivering healthcare services, whilst staying within the NHS.

 By becoming part of a larger network of practices, a central support team is able to support practices with back office roles such as HR, IT and Finance, enabling GPs and healthcare teams to focus on patient care and balance work-loads.